 Gas station owners have lamented the fact that the small “mom and pop” operations are disappearing, and the convenience store model is driving them out of business.
 Although research might prove this, I would posit that the reason these stores are doing well is not because they offer lunch items or higher-than-grocery-store priced food and household items, but that their gas pumps are covered by a canopy.
 Gas stations have done away with full-service attendants, forcing us to get out of our car to pump our own gas.
 Many of the “mom and pop” gas stations that have gone away never bothered to provide a better experience for their customers.
 I would much rather get out of my car at a place where I’m not going to be drenched while I hold a freezing-cold gas pump handle during a downpour.
 The Sheetz and WaWa’s “get it” – it’s the experience.

 The industry that doesn’t get it is the fast food – pardon me – casual dining – restaurants that have drive-thrus.
-Besides the fact that they are teaching our youngsters (and oldsters) to spell “through” incorrectly, many of their drive-thrus don’t have overhangs over their pickup windows….meaning you get soaked when you play “pass the bag” through the windows.
-Some restaurants have realized this, and have covers over their pickup windows…but the menu and order board is out in open, meaning you’re going to get wet or get snow in your car as you roll down the car window to place your order.
+Besides the fact that they are teaching our youngsters (and oldsters) to spell “through” incorrectly, many of their drive-thrus don’t have overhangs over their pickup windows….meaning you get soaked when you play “pass the bag” through the window.
+Some restaurants have realized this, and have installed covers over their pickup (since you’re really not driving “thru” anything) windows…but the menu and order board is out in open, which means you’re going to get wet or get snow in your car as you roll down the car window to place your order.

-What does this have to do with Catholic Schools?
+What does this have to do with tuition-charging Catholic, Christian, or other faith-based schools?
 My experience in radio has taught me that one of the first tenets of building audience is to keep the audience you already have.
 Marketing certainly leads to enrollment, but marketing of a different kind is necessary to have current parents become returning parents.
-Parent satisfaction surveys are primarily used to identify items that will lead to more enrollments, but why not ask current parents just two questions: 1) On a scale of 1 to 10, with 10 being the most positive, how satisfied are you with your experience at _____ school?
+Parent satisfaction surveys are primarily used to identify items that will lead to more enrollments, but why not ask current parents just two questions: 1) On a scale of 1 to 10, with 10 being the most positive, how satisfied are you with your experience at (NAME OF SCHOOL)?
 2) If the answer to question 1 is less than 10, in 50 words or less, describe what you think needs to be done to change your answer to 10.

 Then, be prepared.
 Remember, 50 words or less.
 If they send you a tome, read the first 50 words.
 Usually, the main thought will be the first thing mentioned, and the rest will be elaboration or rant.
 Be sure to analyze the data that you receive, and be ready to act on what needs to be done.
-Maybe you allow the children to eat outside on a nice day, but that raises security concerns with parents.
+Perhaps you allow the children to eat outside on a nice day, but that raises security concerns with parents.
 How about picnic tables for the cafeteria then?
 Perhaps your science books are older than your first graders, and weigh more than the rest of their books put together.
-Maybe it’s time to write a grant to purchase some computer-based text materials.
+Is it time to write a grant to purchase some computer-based text materials?
 Are your children engaged in the classroom?
 During your observations, do you see them engaged in activities to support their learning, or are their heads being supported by their hands as the teacher drones on for twenty minutes about the importance of memorizing the times tables?
 Are parents that are referred to as “helicopter” parents seen as a resource or a hindrance?
+Or, are they “snowplow” parents who want to clear all the obstacles out of the way for their children, rather than allowing them to learn by their mistakes because they’re afraid it will damage their child’s self-image?
 How do you think that will affect the possibility of that parent returning?
 Are some parents cognizant of the fact that other parents always seem to be receiving preferential treatment, especially when it comes to the responsibility of paying tuition?
 What does that teach them about “social justice?”